 - and salt.

-Melting the butter is the starting point for the butterscotch.
-Then the brown sugar gives you the deep color and flavor.
+Brown sugar gives you a deep color and flavor.
 Brown sugar is actually what differentiates butterscotch from caramel – so make sure not to substitute it.
 Then the vanilla and salt balance off the sweetness to give that perfect butterscotchiness that doesn’t taste artificial.

 What’s even better about these butterscotch blondies is that they’re so easy to make.
-Simply melt the butter, then mix in the sugar with a wooden spoon.
+Simply melt the butter, then whisk in the sugar.
 Stir in the egg and vanilla, and fold in your dry ingredients and butterscotch chips.
 Your blondies will be baking in no time and filling your kitchen with delicious smells.

-Now how do you get chewy, fudgy butterscotch blondies that aren’t the least bit cakey?
-Simple.
+- Now how do you get chewy, gooey blondies that aren’t the least bit cakey?
+Simple

 - No leaveners and forget the mixer.
 Using leaveners (such as baking soda or baking powder) and a mixer create air bubbles that cause your batter to rise and lose its dense and fudgy texture.

 - 1 tablespoon vanilla extract*

-- 1 cup all-purpose flour , spooned and leveled
+- 1 cup plus 2 tablespoons all-purpose flour spooned and leveled

-- Line an 8 x 8 inch pan with aluminum foil leaving an overhang around the edges and spray with non-stick cooking spray.
+- Line an 8 x 8 inch (20x20 cm)* pan with aluminum foil leaving an overhang around the edges and spray with non-stick cooking spray.
 Or line with parchment paper, leaving an overhang.

-In a medium bowl stir together the melted butter and brown sugar until combined.
+- In a medium bowl whisk together the melted butter and brown sugar until combined.
 Ensure that the butter doesn't look separate.

-Make sure that the mixture isn't hot, then stir in the egg and vanilla.
+- Make sure that the mixture isn't hot, then whisk in the egg and vanilla extract.

-- Fold in the flour and salt, and then the butterscotch chips.
+- Fold in the flour and salt, and then stir in the butterscotch chips.

 - Pour the batter into your lined pan, and bake for 20-25 minutes until the top is just set and edges are beginning to pull away from the sides of the pan.

-Blondies can be kept in an air-tight container at room temperature or in the fridge for up to 5 days.
+- Blondies can be kept in an air-tight container at room temperature or in the fridge for up to 5 days.
 Blondies that are fully cooled can be frozen for up to 2 months.